Namaste England: Plot

-Param then goes to Gurpreet and tells him he is ready to apologize in front of everyone.
-Gurpreet says he forgave Param but Param's father has to apologize to him.
-Param doesn't agree.
+Param then goes to Gurpreet and tells him he is ready to apologise in front of everyone.
+Gurpreet says he forgave Param but Param's father has to apologise to him but Param doesn't agree.
 Soon the officer informs Jasmeet that he has secured her a job in the UK.
-Jasmeet delighted informs Param.
+Jasmeet is delighted and informs Param.
 While saying their goodbyes at the airport, Jasmeet blindsides Param by telling him that she's going on a marriage visa.
 The officer had arranged a man named Samar Singh Sandhu aka Sam who would pose as her husband.
 Sam has British citizenship and requires a girl to pose as his wife to please his elderly grandfather on his deathbed.
 Jasmeet and Sam meet and discuss their reasons for this marriage and assure each other that they are doing this for their own interests.
-Jasmeet goes to London without Param after revealing the truth of her marriage.
-Param's uncontrollable love encourages him to seek help from the officer to reach London by any means.
-Upon reaching London Param follows Jasmeet and introduces himself to her neighbour Alisha who falls for him and supports Param in winning back Jasmeet.
+Jasmeet travels to London.
+Param's love encourages him to seek help from the officer to reach London by any means.
+Upon arriving in London, Param follows Jasmeet and introduces himself to her neighbour Alisha who falls for him and supports Param in winning back Jasmeet.
 On the other hand, Sam's grandpa passes away and he is consoled by Jasmeet.

-Jasmeet begins to realize her mistake as Param's wedding preparations are in full swing.
+Jasmeet begins to realise her mistake as Param's wedding preparations are in full swing.
 Jasmeet admits to Sam the truth and he advises Jasmeet to return to Param.
 Jasmeet informs Param of her breakup with Sam at the Indian Embassy where Param has surrendered and expresses her desire to leave London and return to India.
 At the end of the film, they are reunited.